The Three-cent Prexie

 Should there have been a charge for forwarding an international third-class item from a UPU country?
 My understanding is that such forwarding was free between countries, but within a country, that country's postal rules govern.
 If this is a correct interpretation, within the U.S third class mail requires payment of appropriate postage when forwarded, so the charge is right.
 If anyone knows that this line of reasoning is incorrect, please let me know.

-It is possible that this mailing was considered second class mail.
-If so, the charge would indicate a weight of five to six ounces.
+It is possible that this mailing was considered transient second class mail once inside the United States.
+If so, the charge would indicate a weight of four to six ounces.